michaeldferns/calcuapp/README.md

 #### /

 > The home screen after a successful authentication.
 The screen will display the calculator, which is fully operational with fancy logic to disable buttons based on the current input.

+#### /history

+> A history screen displaying all past inputs for the account in use.
+You'll be able to use this page to paginate between past inputs and their resulting values.

+#### /profile

+> This would essentially be a settings page in a production application.
+It just features a button to delete the current account.
+>
+> History records are cascade deleted when the user is deleted.

+### Library Usage

+> As mentioned earlier, this application makes use of a library created by a fellow classmate.
+This is the key aspect to the assignment.
+The experience was relatively simple.
+>
+> The repository was added to this one as a submodule.
+>
+> All of the provided math operations of the library are used in the calculator logic except for the exponent one.
+There was no issue with that equation, I just used a reference image for the UI and I realized late in the project that there was no button for exponents.
+>
+> Not many drastic changes were necessary to make use of the library.
+Just two accommodations were made within the endpoint logic.
+For one, the only error handling in the operation functions resulted in a string return.
+For this reason, any string return value resulted in just a 500 reponse status.
+Beyond that, the function for division did not handle cases of divide by zero, so that also resulted in a 500 error.
+>
+> Beyond that, it was an enjoyable experince.